mlevison/APR-Markdown-Export/glossary/security-in-scrum/index.md

 ---
 title: "Security in Scrum"
 date: "2021-04-26"
+excerpt: 'How do we build Secure products in Scrum?
+In a world where the development team deliver'
 ---

 How do we build Secure products in Scrum?
 In a world where the development team deliver value every Sprint, it is hard to see how to ensure products are secure and still delivered every Sprint.